Blitzingen: Economy

 In 2000, there were 24 workers who commuted away from the municipality.
 Of the working population, 6.1% used public transportation to get to work, and 46.9% used a private car.

 Religion

 From the 2000 census, 81 or 81.8% were Roman Catholic, while 2 or 2.0% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 9 members of an Orthodox church (or about 9.09% of the population).
 4 (or about 4.04% of the population) belonged to no church, are agnostic or atheist, and 3 individuals (or about 3.03% of the population) did not answer the question.

 Education

 In Blitzingen about 24 or (24.2%) of the population have completed non-mandatory upper secondary education, and 7 or (7.1%) have completed additional higher education (either university or a Fachhochschule).
 Of the 7 who completed tertiary schooling, 57.1% were Swiss men.

 As of 2000, there were 13 students from Blitzingen who attended schools outside the municipality.

+Transport

+The village is served by Blitzingen railway station.